 Set during the 2015 Christmas holiday, the final 13 episodes promise to be filled with answers, hacking and blood.
 "Is she listening?"
 Elliot asks, some despair evident in his voice as he refers to Whiterose as the camera slowly pans for the slow reveal.
 "Of course she is.
 She always is."

 "See what's going on out there?
 What happened?
 What's been happening?"
 Elliot warns, the stakes the highest they've ever been.
 "We let this go, Whiterose will destroy this world.
 By next week, we'll be dead."

 As the teaser plays on, it's clear that Elliot is racing against the clock, queuing up for a confrontation with Whiterose that would make anyone nervous.

 "We don't have a lot of time.
 We can take them down together," he continues, before Elliot suddenly breaks.
 "She's going to pay for what she's done!
 She can't hide from what's coming for her!"

-Watch the final season trailer below.
+Watch the eerie new final season teaser, exclusively on ET.